lilhandsbgdreams/childhood-literacy/index.md

                               <ul>
                                     <li>Keep reading material around the house</li>
                                     <li>Let your child see you enjoy reading</li>
-                                    <li>Write lists/notes together or to each other (grocery lists, reminders)</li>
+                                    <li>Write lists/notes together or to each other (e.g., grocery lists, reminders)</li>
                                     <li>Explore the library or bookstore together</li>
-                                    <li>Model speech and storytelling (share family stories)</li>
+                                    <li>Model speech and storytelling (e.g., share family stories)</li>
                               </ul>
                         <h5>0 - 3 years old</h5>
                               <ul>
                                     <li>Talk to them.
-They may not understand yet, but the more words they hear, the greater their vocabulary and cognitive development</li>
+They may not understand yet, but the more words they hear, the greater their vocabulary and cognitive development will be</li>
                                     <li>Read to them <i>at least</i> 20 minutes per day</li>
                               </ul>
                         <h5>3 - 11 years old</h5>